-Over the course of his storied career, author and historian Taylor Branch has won the Pulitzer Prize, the National Book Critics Circle Award, the Dayton Literary Peace Prize Lifetime Achievement Award and a National Humanities Medal.
+Over the course of his storied career, author and historian Taylor Branch has won the Pulitzer Prize, the National Book Critics Circle Award, the Dayton Literary Peace Prize Lifetime Achievement Award, and a National Humanities Medal.

 Two successive volumes also gained critical and popular success: Pillar of Fire: America in the King Years, 1963-65, and At Canaan’s Edge: America in the King Years, 1965-1968.
-Of Pillar of Fire, a Sojourners contributor commented that “the drama of the times comes through in gripping fashion.”
-Anthony Lewis, writing in The New York Times Book Review, called At Canaan’s Edge “A thrilling book, marvelous in both its breadth and its detail.
+Of Pillar of Fire, a Sojourners contributor wrote, “The drama of the times comes through in gripping fashion.”
+Anthony Lewis, writing in The New York Times Book Review, called At Canaan’s Edge “a thrilling book, marvelous in both its breadth and its detail.
 There is drama in every paragraph.”

 Branch began his career in 1970 as a staff journalist for The Washington Monthly, Harper’s, and Esquire.
-He holds honorary doctoral degrees from ten colleges and universities.
-Other citations include the Dayton Literary Peace Prize Lifetime Achievement Award in 2008 and the National Humanities Medal in 1999.
+He holds honorary doctoral degrees from over a dozen colleges and universities.
+Currently, he is at work on a new book about race in America, Freedom’s Veil: Race in American History.